-While discussions about the health benefits from sun exposure typically center around vitamin D, which your skin produces in response to UVB rays, UVB exposure actually has a number of other health effects unrelated to vitamin D production – whether it's from the sun or a safe tanning bed.
+While discussions about the health benefits from sun exposure typically center around vitamin D, which your skin produces in response to UVB rays, UVB exposure actually has a number of other health effects unrelated to vitamin D production – whether it's from the sun or a tanning bed.

 New evidence presented in the April-June issue of Dermato-Endocrinology1 confirms that exposure to the sun in appropriate and measured timeframes has a number of health benefits unrelated to vitamin D production, such as:

 Enhancing mood and energy through the release of endorphins Protecting against and suppressing symptoms of multiple sclerosis (MS) Treating skin diseases, such as psoriasis, vitiligo, atopic dermatitis, and scleroderma.
 UV radiation also enhances skin barrier functions Inducing nitric oxide (NO), which helps protect your skin against UV damage and offers cardiovascular protection, promotes wound healing through its antimicrobial effect, and has some anti-cancer activity Melatonin regulation through the "third eye" of the pineal gland photoreceptors Relieving fibromyalgia pain Standard treatment for tuberculosis 100 years ago, long before the advent of antibiotics Treating neonatal jaundice Can be used to sterilize your armpits and eliminate the cause of most body odor Treating Seasonal Affective Disorder (SAD) Synchronizing important biorhythms through sunlight entering your eye and striking your retina Regulating body temperature Protecting against melanoma and decreasing mortality from it May be effective in treating T Cell lymphoma

 UV Radiation has Long History of Use as Treatment of Disease